allura-org/polymerase/README.md

 ### output exception

 [you are allowed to use the generated output of polymerase for any purpose under any license. regular copyleft rules apply to the source code.](COPYING.exception)

+however, we would appreciate it if you credited polymerase in any datasets using it that are released <3